sotrh/learn-wgpu/docs/showcase/pong/README.md

 ## Sound

 I used [rodio](https://docs.rs/rodio) for sound.
 I created a `SoundPack` class to store the sounds.
 Deciding how to get the sounds to play took some thinking.
-I chose to pass in an `Vec<state::Event>` into the `update_state` method.
+I chose to pass in a `Vec<state::Event>` into the `update_state` method.
 The system would then push an event to the `Vec`.
 The `Event` enum is listed below.

 ```rust
 #[derive(Debug, Copy, Clone)]